Education Framework

 This framework builds upon the extensive skills and expertise that healthcare staff already possess and applies them in the context of providing mental health support.

-The foundational skills of Communication, Safety, and Empowerment — are essential for engaging patients, families, and colleagues, and are already embedded in the day-to-day practices of NHS staff.
+The foundational skills of Communication, Safety, and Empowerment are essential for engaging patients, families, and colleagues, and are already embedded in the day-to-day practices of hospital staff.
 This framework enhances and refines these existing capabilities, ensuring that staff are fully supported in continuing to deliver outstanding care.

 Staff are already able to effectively communicate at all levels with patients, carers, relatives and colleagues.

 This section concentrates on competencies related to communication and collaboration.
-It highlights the need for staff and patient autonomy when it comes to delivering or receiving care, and the importance of trust when building the foundations of a therapeutic relationship with patients.
+It highlights the importance of trust when building the foundations of a therapeutic relationship with patients.

 We Can Talk recognises that these existing core skills already are embedded in practice:

-- Interpersonal Communication – NHS staff are trained and expected to communicate clearly and compassionately, enabling them to engage patients, families, and colleagues in meaningful conversations that support patient well-being (1).
+- Interpersonal Communication – Hospital staff are trained and expected to communicate clearly and compassionately, enabling them to engage patients, families, and colleagues in meaningful conversations that support patient well-being (1).

 - Building Trust – Building trusting, respectful relationships with patients is an essential part of all acute healthcare workers’ jobs, helping patients feel understood and supported in their care journey (3, 4).